 - If using cinnamon and cloves, add it to the jar.
 This will give the wine a very nice spicy aroma and flavor.

 - Add boiled and cooled water to the jar.
 Mix everything well.
-Keep the jar closed and airtight for around 21 days.
+Keep the jar closed and airtight for anywhere between 10-21 days.

 - You will notice air bubbles forming on the top when fermentation is taking place.

-- Stir the mixture with a wooden spatula every day for 21 days.
+- Stir the mixture with a wooden spatula every day.
 (Some people stir it on alternate days but I stirred it daily!) 🙂

-- After 21 days, strain the grape pulp mixture into another vessel using a muslin cloth or a clean unbleached cotton cloth.
+- After 21 days or whenever the wine is ready (refer Notes), strain the grape pulp mixture into another vessel using a muslin cloth or a clean unbleached cotton cloth.
+You can drink it as it is or proceed to the next step.
 Add the remaining 2 lb of sugar and mix well.
 The Wine will be hazy at this stage.